donavon/chime-devices/README.md

 ### `useChimeDevices`

-Then, in some child component, you can call `useChimeDevices`, which returns the following.
+You can call `useChimeDevices` in some child component which returns the following.

 #### `audioInputs`